core-wg/oscore/draft-ietf-core-object-security.md

 - options: contains the Class I options {{class-i}} present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option

-- alg: contains the Algorithm from the security context used for the exchange (see {{context-definition}}).
+- alg: contains the AEAD Algorithm from the security context used for the exchange (see {{context-definition}}).

 - request_kid:  contains the value of the 'kid' in the COSE object of the request (see Section 5).